 Campus Wellness supports all students at the University of Waterloo.
 They provided a variety of primary medical care and mental health services through appointments and workshops.

 Did you know there are also counsellors specific to the Faculty of Science?
 You can learn more about them on the science counselling services page.

 Campus Wellness also provides mental health training for those who are interested to raise awareness, reduce stigma, and assist in early intervention.

 The Employee and Family Assistance Program (EFAP) provides a range of health and wellness services for employees of the university and their family members.

 As part of the Human Rights, Equity and Inclusion Office, the Director, Sexual Violence Prevention and Response is here to support students staff and faculty for those who have experienced or been impacted by sexual violence.

 UW MATES is a one-to-one student support system who provides support to students looking to build social skills, or are experiencing personal or academic concerns or low-level mental health and wellness difficulties.
 Students can meet with the trained MATES volunteers by booking an appointment or visiting one of their drop-in sessions.

 AccessAbility Services provide academic support for University of Waterloo students who have both permanent and temporary disabilities.
 AccessAbility Services provides a range of direct support, referral, and facilitation for students.

 The Graduate Student Association (GSA) is the official representative of graduate students at the University of Waterloo.
-The GSA supports several services for graduate students including: GRT Bus Pass, Health and Dental Insurance, Graduate Student Initiatives funding, and more!
+The GSA supports several services for graduate students including: GRT Bus Pass, Health Insurance, Dental Insurance, Graduate Student partner funding, and more!